 They’re also more comfortable than a hardtail, which is especially important for longer rides or races.

-On rough, flat terrain, full-suspension bikes will often allow you to pedal more efficiently because the rear suspension soaks up any bumps on the ground.
+On rough, flat terrain, full-suspension bikes will often enable you to pedal more efficiently because the rear suspension soaks up any bumps in the ground.

 As we’ve already mentioned, they will usually be heavier.
-However, this gap has narrowed over recent years, and at the high-end, they may only weigh a kilo or two more than a hardtail.
+However, this gap has narrowed over recent years, and at the top end, they may only weigh a kilo or two more than a hardtail.

 For many riders, the relatively small weight penalty of a full-suspension bike is worth the benefits of better descending, more comfort and increased pedalling efficiency on rough terrain.